 Q – Okay, so I know why an on-call birth is expensive, but I have a scheduled induction/c-section planned.
 Would a birth session be cheaper then?

 A – Great question – but nope.
 Let me tell you why: Do you know who doesn’t care about the fact that you and your birth team planned an induction or section one little bit?
 Your own precious bundle of joy, that’s who.
 The most important thing I’ve learned about birth over the years is that there is absolutely no predicting it.
 So, even if you do have a time scheduled on your hospital’s board, your baby could very well decide to come before that date.

-If you’re having a surprise section, things will be extra rushed.
-Because your medical team is not going to put everything on pause until I can pack my bags and get there for you.
-Their first priority is the health and safety of mom and baby.
-So if I’m not already at the hospital.
-I will likely not be able to make it in time if I am not already prepared.
-Additionally, I believe that all birth is equal and worthy of the same level of commitment from me. so I don’t feel it would be fair to charge one mother less because she delivers via c-section or induction than I would another mother who goes into labor on her own and has a vaginal birth.
+If you’re having a surprise operation, things will be extra rushed.
+Your medical team is not going to put everything on pause until I can pack my bags and get there for you.
+Their first priority is the health and safety of mom and baby!
+So, if I’m not already at the hospital, I will likely not be able to make it in time if I am not already prepared.
+Additionally, I believe that all birth is equal and worthy of the same level of commitment from me.
+I don’t feel it would be fair to charge one mother less because she delivers via c-section or induction than I would another mother who goes into labor on her own and has a vaginal birth.

 Q – What if I want to book a session, but my partner isn’t exactly on board?